Thomascountz/thomascountz/_posts/2018-04-13-calculate-decision-boundary-of-perceptron.md

 ## Maths

-Remember, the summation of that our perceptron uses to determine its output is the **dot product** of the inputs and weights vectors, plus the bias:
+Remember, the summation that our perceptron uses to determine its output is the **dot product** of the inputs and weights vectors, plus the bias:

 ```
 w · x + b